-Improving Māori health is an important area of focus for all health services and providers within New Zealand.
-This page outlines some of the definitions, issues and sector resources including health information in te reo Māori.
+Improving Māori health is an important area of focus for all health services and providers within Aotearoa New Zealand.
+This page outlines some of the definitions, issues and sector resources, including health information in te reo Māori.

-Within New Zealand, some gains have been made towards health equity over the last 20 years such as equal or better immunisation rates for Māori children.
-However, as outlined in He Korowai Oranga Māori Health Strategy 2014, "more work needs to be done to achieve health equity for Māori and for all New Zealanders.
-This work includes collaborating across sectors to make progress towards this goal".
+Within New Zealand, some gains have been made towards health equity over the past 20 years, such as equal or better immunisation rates for Māori children.
+However, as outlined in He korowai oranga Māori health strategy 2014, more work needs to be done to achieve health equity for Māori and for all New Zealanders.
+This work includes collaborating across sectors to make progress towards this goal.
 The same report notes that:

 Treaty of Waitangi – Te Tiriti o Waitangi